ankit8898/pr_migrator/Readme.md

 ```

+After the export is run the files will we present in a `export_xxx` folder.

 ## Creating PR's

-Creating of PR's is not straight. :)
+Creating of PR's is not straight. :neutral_face:

-The creation module Simulates the creation of PR as you would create manual.
-But Updates the content of the PR with
-the ones from the exports.
+The creation module Simulates the creation of PR as you would create manually.
+But it Updates the content of the PR with the ones from the exports.
 To get started

 NOTE: You have to create a Branch in the Repo where the PR's are getting migrated.
 We will Call this branch as `migrated`